zylx0532/PlayLiveATC/README.md

-# SwitchLiveATC
+# PlayLiveATC
-X-Plane plugin to finds and start a LiveATC channel based on changes to COM1/2 frequencies
+X-Plane plugin to find LiveATC streams based on changes to COM1/2 frequencies and play them.